 New Frontier – OPEN.
 They are accepting unsolicited manuscripts, however, they try to sell you their $60 submission pack, which includes their submissions guidelines.

 New Holland Publishers – OPEN.
-They only accept non-fiction books.
+They deal ‘primarily’ with non-fiction books.

 - Submissions: They require a synopsis, cover letter and the first three chapters (or entire manuscript) to be mailed.